-Despite reinvestment of capital for Metrobus fleet upgrades, MDT continues to experience a decline in the performance of the fleet.
+Despite continual reinvestment of capital for metrobus fleet upgrades, MDT continued to experience a decline in the performance of the fleet.
 Performance measures, such as miles between service interruptions, are considered to be below established standards, and there is a general perception that repeat failures occur routinely.
 Criteria used to allocate manpower requirements have been in place for an extended time.
-Although these measures are based on a combination of the number of vehicles assigned and the total scheduled miles operated, performance measures have not been revised to reflect accurately the needs of the current, modern fleet.
+Although these measures are based on a combination of the number of vehicles assigned and the total scheduled miles operated, there has not been a revision to the performance measures that accurately reflects the needs of the current, modern fleet.

-Bus mechanics, or technicians, followed a pattern of migration to available 13(c) positions at MDT's Metrorail and Metromover Divisions, which offered higher levels of compensation to technicians.
-MDT took positive steps to address the salary parity issue, since the inception of this project; nonetheless, the long-term benefits of this approach are not completely known and have yet to be fully realized within the Metrobus division.
+Until recently, bus mechanics (or technicians) often migrated to available 13(c) positions at MDT's Metro Rail and Metro Mover Divisions.
+These divisions offered higher levels of compensation to technicians.
+Since the original inception of this project, MDT has taken positive steps to address a variety of personnel issues identified by the 13(c) Strategic Task

+Force, including the implementation of salary parity.
+At this point, the long-term benefits of these actions are not completely known, and they most likely have yet to be fully realized within the metrobus division.

-The Metrobus Maintenance Task Force is comprised of chiefs and assistant chiefs from the following MDT divisions: Bus Maintenance, Bus Operations, Bus Maintenance Control, Human Resources (HR), and Information Technologies (IT).
-The task force includes all chiefs and assistant chiefs from each of the four maintenance shops, as well as the general superintendent of maintenance.
-The inclusion of the Maintenance Division and the extent to which it is represented on the task force is critical to the success of the project.
-As users of the equipment and generators of data, it is important that the Operations Division also be represented on the task force.
-Inclusion of the Maintenance Control Division is important because it maintains and tracks the data and its role within the Agency is expanding.
-The IT Division was recently added to the task force at the suggestion of the Maintenance Control Division based on its ability to adjust computer programs to meet the needs of data users and its ability to identify specific needs that might not otherwise be realized.
+The Metrobus Maintenance Task Force is comprised of chiefs, superintendents, and managers from the following MDT divisions: Bus Maintenance, Bus Operations, Bus Maintenance Control, and Information Technologies (IT).
+The task force includes all chiefs and superintendents from each of the four maintenance shops, as well as the general superintendent of maintenance.
+The inclusion of the Maintenance Division and the extent to which it is represented on the task force is obvious.
+As users of the equipment and generators of data, it was important that the Operations Division also be represented on the task force.
+Inclusion of the Maintenance Control Division was important because it maintains, tracks, and analyzes the data, and its role within the Agency is currently in a process of revision.
+The IT Division was added to the task force at the suggestion of the Maintenance Control Division based on its ability to adjust computer programs to meet the needs of data users and its ability to identify specific needs that might not otherwise be realized.